RahmanM/RedisClusterSampleWindows/README.md

 # RedisClusterSampleWindows
 Sample configuring and using Redis cluster in c# and in Windows

-Stemps:
+Steps:

 - Download Redis
 - Copy Redis to appropriate machines
 - Change the config files
-> Ip Address
+-- Ip Address
-> Port number
+-- Port number
-> cluster-enabled yes
+-- cluster-enabled yes
-> cluster-config-file nodes-6380.conf
+-- cluster-config-file nodes-6380.conf
-> cluster-node-timeout 15000
+-- cluster-node-timeout 15000
-> appendonly yes
+-- appendonly yes
 - Run all the nodes via redis-server.exe <config-name>.conf
 - Let the clusters know about each other.